miguelgrinberg/python-engineio/docs/server.rst

 ~~~~~~~

 `Tornado <http://www.tornadoweb.org//>`_ is a web framework with support
 for HTTP and WebSocket.
-Support for this framework requires Python 3.5 and
-newer.
-Only Tornado version 5 and newer are supported, thanks to its tight
+Only Tornado version 5 and newer are supported, thanks
-integration with asyncio.
+to its tight integration with asyncio.

 Instances of class ``engineio.AsyncServer`` will automatically use tornado
 for asynchronous operations if the library is installed.
 To request its use